 - Since the reconstruction involves using your own tissues, the risks of implant reconstruction are avoided.

 - It is typically easier to match the contralateral natural breast with the patient’s own (autologous) tissues when compared with an implant reconstruction.

 - All of these advantages are also true of the perforator flaps.

-- TRAM flap reconstruction generally requires a longer and more difficult surgery at the first stage when compared with implants.
-This usually means a longer recuperation for most patients.
+- TRAM flap reconstruction generally requires a longer, more difficult surgery, and possibly a longer recovery, at the first stage when compared with implants.

-- Many patients experience some abdominal muscle weakness following a TRAM flap.
-This is because some of the abdominal wall muscle is moved as part of the TRAM flap.
-This disadvantage is reduced by the use of the DIEP/SIEA flaps instead of the TRAM flap.
+- Many patients experience some abdominal muscle weakness following surgery, because some of the abdominal wall muscle is moved in the flap.
+This problem is diminished in the DIEP/SIEA flap methods.

-- Patients will have a scar across the lower abdomen where the flap is taken from.
+- Patients will have a long scar across the lower abdomen where the flap is taken from.

 For patients in Dallas, TRAM Flap reconstruction is just one of the options available to you.
 Call the experts at the Texas Center at 972.566.3939 to learn more about how TRAM Flaps compare to more advanced methods.